httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 * `alg`: The HTTP message signature algorithm from the HTTP Message Signature Algorithm Registry, as a String value.
 * `keyid`: The identifier for the key material as a String value.

 Additional parameters can be defined in the [HTTP Signature Parameters Registry](#iana-param-contents).
+Note that there is no general ordering to the parameters, but once an ordering is chosen for a given set of signature parameters it cannot be changed without altering the signature parameters value.

-The signature parameters component value is serialized as a parameterized inner list using the rules in {{Section 4 of STRUCTURED-FIELDS}} as follows:
+The signature parameters component value is serialized as a parameterized Inner List using the rules in {{Section 4 of STRUCTURED-FIELDS}} as follows:

 1. Let the output be an empty string.
 2. Determine an order for the component identifiers of the covered components, not including the `@signature-params` component identifier itself.
 Once this order is chosen, it cannot be changed.
 This order MUST be the same order as used in creating the signature base ({{create-sig-input}}).
-3. Serialize the component identifiers of the covered components, including all parameters, as an ordered `inner-list` according to {{Section 4.1.1.1 of STRUCTURED-FIELDS}} and append this to the output.
+3. Serialize the component identifiers of the covered components, including all parameters, as an ordered Inner List of String values according to {{Section 4.1.1.1 of STRUCTURED-FIELDS}} and append this to the output.
+Note that the component identifiers can include their own parameters, and these parameters are ordered sets.
+Once an order is chosen for a component's parameters, the order cannot be changed.
 4. Determine an order for any signature parameters.
 Once this order is chosen, it cannot be changed.
-5. Append the parameters to the `inner-list` in the chosen order according to {{Section 4.1.1.2 of STRUCTURED-FIELDS}}, skipping parameters that are not available or not used for this message signature.
+5. Append the parameters to the Inner List in order according to {{Section 4.1.1.2 of STRUCTURED-FIELDS}}, skipping parameters that are not available or not used for this message signature.
 6. The output contains the signature parameters component value.